Rethes/3D_SnakeGame/README.md

 9. Player can restart the game

-10. Add a start-up window with the name of the game
+10. Add a splash screen with the name of the game

 ## <a name="quick-start">Quick Start</a>